ictunion/main-system-public/orca/README.md

 > and is recognizable by its black-and-white patterned body.

 Orca is registration processor and members management system with [Web API](https://en.wikipedia.org/wiki/Web_API).

-Orca web server based service build in [Rust](rust-lang.org) programming language.
+Orca is web server based service build in [Rust](rust-lang.org) programming language.

 ## Setup